big-ab-games/robo-instructus-blog/_posts/2017-06-09-rust-and-opengl-in-orbit.md

 }
 ```

-Wow, learning [Pythagoras's theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) back is school wasn't for nothing after all!
+Wow, learning [Pythagoras's theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) back in school wasn't for nothing after all!
 I can use a single cheeky matrix to perform any positioning and scaling of the individual bodies I want to render.
 I actually add a little alpha logic to the shader in the real code because I hate [aliasing](https://en.wikipedia.org/wiki/Aliasing), but it really isn't much more complex.

 So I can draw nice circles now to represent my orbital bodies, and my compute logic is working so the bodies go round each other following gravitational simulation.
 Nice.